linsalrob/PhageHosts/README.md

 #0.
 Datasets

-The phage genomes were downloaded from genbank and refseq and parsed to get the information in the "host" field.
+The phage genomes were downloaded from genbank and RefSeq and parsed to get the information in the "host" field.
 These data were converted to coding and protein sequences:

 For example, to convert from GBFF to FNA format for all of the open reading frames: